Wild Fable + Tie Back Slip Dress

 At Target

-Specifications Sizing: Womens Material: 100% Rayon Garment Length: Midi Garment Style: Sleeveless, Back Tie Neckline: V Neck Total Garment Length: 36 Inches Pockets: No Pocket Garment sleeve style: Sleeveless Care and Cleaning: Machine Wash & Tumble Dry TCIN: 83914537 UPC: 195995437587 Item Number (DPCI): 331-08-7406 Origin: Imported Description Slip dress with a midi-length silhouette.
+Specifications Sizing: Womens Plus Material: 100% Rayon Garment Length: Midi Garment Style: Sleeveless, Back Tie Neckline: V Neck Total Garment Length: 37.75 Inches Pockets: No Pocket Garment sleeve style: Sleeveless Care and Cleaning: Machine Wash & Tumble Dry TCIN: 83914523 UPC: 195995437808 Item Number (DPCI): 331-14-4392 Origin: Imported Description Slip dress with a midi-length silhouette.
 Made from a breathable, flowy fabric with a graceful drape.
 Sports a V neckline complemented by triangle-shaped cups and string ties.
 Features a keyhole cut-out back with shirring and a drawstring fastening.
 Adjustable spaghetti straps provide a custom fit.
 Wild Fable™: A look for every story.
 If you’re not satisfied with any Target Owned Brand item, return it within one year with a receipt for an exchange or a refund.
 If the item details above aren’t accurate or complete, we want to know about it.